Photonics (M.Eng.)

 Welcome to the Photonics Master at Wildau University of Applied Sciences!

-The Master's Programme of Photonics combines academic teaching and research in an exceptionally wide-ranging, technically outstanding way, and allows students to learn in direct connection with knowledge and applied research at two technical universities and - if desired - additionally to obtain a double degree in cooperation with the University Roma II “Tor Vergata” in Italy.
+The Master's degree programme in Photonics combines academic teaching and research in a comprehensive, technically outstanding way and also enables students - if desired - to obtain a double degree in cooperation with the University of Roma II "Tor Vergata" in Italy.

 Key facts